RicardoGabriel/The-Negative-Interest-Rates-Canon/TheNegativeInterestRateCanon.md

 <div style="text-align:center"><img src="https://github.com/RicardoGabriel/first-repo/blob/master/Image1.png" width="1000"></div>

-Most central banks demand that commercial banks maintain a minimum level of reserves (required reserves) to preserve liquidity and solvency against any unexpected event, such as bank runs.
-Commercial banks hold a portion of their reserves at the central bank, who pays interest on those required reserves and/or on excess reserves, above the required minimum [Relation 1.a]
+Most central banks demand that commercial banks maintain a minimum level of <b id="a5">[reserves](#f5)</b> (so called required reserves) to preserve <b id="a6">[liquidity](#f6)</b> and <b id="a7">[solvency](#f7)</b> against any unexpected event, such as bank runs.
+Commercial banks hold a portion of their reserves at the central bank, who pays interest on those required reserves and/or on excess reserves, those above the required minimum, at the *official deposit rate*.
+[Relation 1.a]

-However there may be some commercial banks that need help meeting their reserve requirement and, as a last resort, they may borrow from the central bank at the official lending rate [Relation 1.b]
+However there may be some commercial banks that need help meeting their reserve requirement and, as a last resort, they may borrow from the central bank at the *official lending rate* [Relation 1.b]

 To meet reserve requirements, commercial banks can also borrow from one another at interbank market overnight rate [Relation 2].
 Which is always higher than the rate on the deposits at the central bank (such they can make a profit) and lower than central bank’s lending rate (such it is still preferred …).